grahampugh/grahampugh.github.io/_posts/2023-12-05-jocads-and-other-api-tools.md

 ## jocads.sh

 JOCADS - `jocads.sh` - is the "Jamf Object Copier and Deleter" script.
-It's role is to copy existing items from one Jamf instance to any number of others, or to delete matching items across multiple instances.
+Its role is to copy existing items from one Jamf instance to any number of others, or to delete matching items across multiple instances.
 It can be used interactively in a command line window, or automated using script arguments.

 It also handles dependencies, so, for example, if a policy depends on any categories, smart computer groups, static computer groups, scripts, extension attributes or packages, these objects are all copied first in order, so that the policy will successfully copy.